birchmatt/Bus-Roster-Tracker/README.md

 Last Name - Student's last name
 First Name - Student's first name
 Grade - Student's grade level
+Leave - Y or N. Indicates whether the parent has okayed a student to be left by themselves at the bus stop

 Example CSV File:
 Bus Route,Last Name,First Name,Grade